15 cheap eats under $15 in Montreal

 Perhaps Montreal’s most iconic joint, Lester’s Deli has been in business for over 60 years now — the oldest in Canada according to the owners — and is as popular as ever.
 A thick, juicy smoked meat sandwich with a side of fries and a soft drink will cost around $10, but the experience is priceless.

 While the debate between the cities with the best bagels still remains to be settled — New York or Montreal? — if there’s one thing the two metropolises have in common bagel-wise, it’s the low prices.
-A cream-cheese bagel and a large coffee will set you back around $5.
+And Fairmount has the best bagels in Montreal, so the choice is simple.
+A cream-cheese bagel and a large coffee will set you back around $5, making this not only one of the most cost-effective cheap eats in Montreal but also one of the most iconic!

 Now what’s a trip to Montreal without a good dose of poutine?
 A failure, that’s what it is.
 La Banquise is cheap, is open 24/7, is delicious, is iconic and is all around darn good deal.

 One of the best eateries in Chinatown!
-Service is quick and efficient, as it usually is in Chinatowns all over the world.
+Service is quick and efficient at Pho Bang New York, as it usually is in Chinatowns all over the world.
 I usually go for the #33, a vermicelli bowl with grilled beef, imperial rolls, freshly sliced veggies and a bunch of fresh coriander.
 This meal is extremely filling and costs just $8!
 Bonus points for the free, unlimited green tea.

 Qing Hua Dumplings

 One of the best dumpling joints in the city – where you can a huge plate of 12 steamed or fried dumplings for less than $10.
-The decor, as with most Chinese restaurants, is nothing to write home about but frankly this isn’t what should be in focus here!
+The decor at Qing Hua, as with most Chinese restaurants, is nothing to write home about but frankly this isn’t what should be in focus here–focus on this being one of the best cheap eats in Montreal, and that should do the trick.

 My favourite brunch joint ever since I moved across the street.
-Their eggs benedict are incredibly tasty (not to mention their coffee, sourced from next door Café Odessa) and are a total steal at just $12.
+Le Vieux Vélo eggs benedict are incredibly tasty (not to mention their coffee, sourced from next door Café Odessa) and are a total steal at just $12.

 For those who decide to venture a bit further west of downtown to Atwater Market and Lachine Canal — which I highly recommend — Satay Brothers will satisfy those with a liking for Asian-Singaporean food and a small budget.
 The daily satay is just $6!

-Quirky local institution (open for over 40 years now) specialising in vegetarian piled-high sandwiches and yummy soups.
-Particularly enjoyable in the summer, with its amazing garden in the back.
+Quirky local institution (open for over 40 years now) specialising in vegetarian piled-high sandwiches and yummy soups, Café Santropol is particularly enjoyable in the summer, with its amazing garden in the back.